 Stay Alives for Decoders.

-Stay Alives from TCS, NCE & Soundtraxx provide power to the decoder & motor during power interruptions caused by dirty track, dead sections around Turnouts (Frogs) etc, making stalls/hesitations, a thing of the past.
+Stay Alives Modules are available from TCS, NCE & Soundtraxx provide power to the decoder & motor during power interruptions caused by dirty track, dead sections around Turnouts (Frogs) etc, making stalls/hesitations, a thing of the past.
 The amount of time the loco can “run” will depend on the amount of current the Motor, Lights & sound draw and the amount of capacitance of the Stay Alive.
 Shown below are the approximate “relative” sizes of the TCS, NCE and Soundtraxx units for comparison.

 TCS Keep Alives: KA1 Size L26.7 x W16.4 x H7.5 mm KA2 Size L33.0 x W11.6 x H8.8 mm

 NCE: Small No Halt Size: 1.25" x .64" x .29" (32 x 16 x 7.5 mm) Medium No Halt Size 2.14" x 0.640” x 0.400" (54 x 16 x 10 mm)

 Soundtraxx Current Keeper - 40mm x 6mm x 11mm.